 How is the DAT scored?

 The American Dental Association (ADA) reports DAT scores, as eight standard scores.
 The first six scores are from the individual tests themselves, which include biology, general chemistry, organic chemistry, perceptual ability (PAT), reading comprehension, and quantitative reasoning.
-Each sub-section of the DAT is scored on a 30-point scale, with a mid-point of 18 (50th percentile).
-The Total Science Score (TS) combines your raw science score, with Reading Comprehension and Math to make up the Academic Average (AA).
+The Total Science Score (TS) combines your raw science score, with reading comprehension and math to make up the Academic Average (AA).
 Scores are placed into percentile rankings based on the performance of all test-takers in a given month of administration.

 Can I receive financial assistance to pay for the DAT?